-MSCI ESG Socially Responsible Indices represent the performance of the investment opportunity set of socially responsible companies with high ESG ratings.
+MSCI Socially Responsible Investing (SRI) Indices represent the performance of the investment opportunity set of socially responsible companies with high ESG ratings.
 They avoid investments in companies involved in certain industries, such as tobacco, nuclear power or GMOs.

-Custom MSCI ESG Indices are calculated using ESG criteria specified by clients and applied across Developed and/or Emerging Markets countries or regions.
-Custom MSCI ESG Indices integrate ESG analysis into the index construction process.
+Custom MSCI Sustainability Indices are calculated using ESG criteria specified by clients and applied across Developed and/or Emerging Markets countries or regions.
+Custom MSCI Sustainability Indices integrate ESG analysis into the index construction process.
 An example is the Human Rights Custom Index on MSCI ACWI.

 The Barclays MSCI ESG Fixed Income Indices comprise more than 500 standard and bespoke ESG fixed income indices representing the most widely used ESG strategies and investment objectives across three categories: